-Before you write the email, make sure you understand the situation and to whom you’re writing it.
+Before you write the email, ensure you understand the situation and to whom you’re writing it.
 Remember how important it is to use formal and informal Spanish in the right contexts!

-You don’t want to say “Hey, dude!” to your university professor and you probably don’t want to send your boss kisses and hugs in an email either.
+You don’t want to say “Hey, dude!” to your university professor and you probably don’t want to send your boss kisses and hugs in an email.
 As a general rule of thumb, use the usted conjugation for the verbs.

 Here are some phrases you’ll commonly see in more formal emails: